mustakin04/Petroil-Website/README.md

 🚗 Petroil
-Petroil is the frontend component of a web application designed for managing fuel-related services.
-It offers an intuitive and responsive user interface for interacting with backend systems.
+Petroil is the frontend part of a responsive website designed for a petroleum-related business.
+The application is built with modern web technologies to ensure a seamless user experience across all devices.

-📌 Features
+🌟 Features
-Modern, responsive UI

-Clean and modular component structure
+✅ Fully responsive design — optimized for desktops, tablets, and mobile devices

+🎯 Clean, modern UI/UX

+⚡ Fast and lightweight frontend

+💡 Built with best practices for scalability and performance

+📁 Technologies Used
+HTML5

+CSS3 / SCSS

+JavaScript / React (or whichever you used)

+Responsive Design Framework ( Tailwind CSS, etc.)